vanbroup/documents/output/CS.md

 ### 4.9.6 Revocation checking requirement for relying parties

-**Note**: Following certificate issuance, a certificate may be revoked for reasons stated in [Section 4.9](#49-certificate-revocation-and-suspension).
-Therefore, relying parties should check the revocation status of all certificates that contain a CDP or OCSP pointer.

-### 4.9.6 Revocation checking requirement for relying parties

  A Certificate MAY have a one-to-one relationship or one-to-many relationship with the signed Code.
 Regardless, revocation of a Certificate may invalidate the Code Signatures on all signed Code, some of which could be perfectly sound.
 Because of this, the CA MAY specify the time at which the Certificate is first considered to be invalid in the `revocationDate` field of a CRL entry or the `revocationTime` field of an OCSP response to time-bind the set of software affected by the revocation[^*], and software should continue to treat objects containing a timestamp dated before the revocation date as valid.

 [^*]: Backdating the `revocationDate` field is an exception to best practice described in RFC 5280 (section 5.3.2); however, these Requirements specify the use of the `revocationDate` field to convey the “invalidity date” to support Application Software Supplier software implementations that process the `revocationDate` field as the date when the Certificate is first considered to be invalid.

-### 4.9.7 CRL issuance frequency

-CRLs must be available via a publicly-accessible HTTP URL (i.e., "published").

-Within twenty-four (24) hours of issuing its first Certificate, the CA MUST generate and publish either:
-- a full and complete CRL; OR
-- partitioned (i.e., "sharded") CRLs that, when aggregated, represent the equivalent of a full and complete CRL.

-CAs issuing Subscriber Certificates:
-1. MUST update and publish a new CRL at least every:
-     - seven (7) days if all Certificates include an Authority Information Access extension with an id-ad-ocsp accessMethod (“AIA OCSP pointer”); or
-     - four (4) days in all other cases;
-2. MUST update and publish a new CRL within twenty-four (24) hours after recording a Certificate as revoked.

-CAs issuing CA Certificates:
-1. MUST update and publish a new CRL at least every twelve (12) months;
-2. MUST update and publish a new CRL within twenty-four (24) hours after recording a Certificate as revoked.

-CAs MUST continue issuing CRLs until one of the following is true:
-- all Subordinate CA Certificates containing the same Subject Public Key are expired or revoked; OR
-- the corresponding Subordinate CA Private Key is destroyed.

 ### 4.9.7 CRL issuance frequency